 Since the owners of the time-share units did not approve the third amendment, it was not validly adopted, and thus is not effective, even though it was approved by a majority of the members.
 Therefore, we need not decide whether the Condominium Association failed to give adequate notice at the meeting at which the amendment was purportedly approved, or whether there would have been sufficient favorable votes cast by the members to adopt the amendment in the absence of the need for separate votes by class.
 The judgment declaring that the amendment was validly adopted and effective must be reversed.

 D. The Issue Raised in the Defendants' Cross-appeal Is Moot. fn. ***

 The judgment is reversed.
 Having decided the invalidity of the adoption of the third amendment to the Condominium Association's bylaws as a matter of law, we direct the trial court to enter a declaratory judgment in favor of the plaintiffs.

 Hollenhorst Acting P. J., and Ward J., concurred.

 FN *.
-Pursuant to California Rules of Court, rules 976(b) and 976.1, this opinion is certified for publication with the exception of parts A, B,
+Pursuant to California Rules of Court, rules 976(b) and 976.1, this opinion is certified for publication with the exception of parts A, B, and D.

-the Chief Justice pursuant to article VI, section 6 of the California Constitution.
+FN †.
+Judge of the San Bernardino Municipal Court, East Division, assigned by the Chief Justice pursuant to article VI, section 6 of the California Constitution.